Best paint color for media room (Full Guide)

 The ceiling is important

 When we think about paint color, we usually forget about the ceiling.
 But the truth is, the color of your ceiling can significantly impact the overall feel of a room.
-If you want your media room to feel more like a movie theater, then painting the ceiling black is a great option.
+Painting the ceiling black is an excellent option if you want your media room to feel more like a movie theater.

-If you’re not a fan of dark colors or want your media room to feel more open and airy, then painting the ceiling white or a very light gray is a good choice.
+If you do not like dark colors or want your media room to feel more open and airy, then painting the ceiling white or a very light gray is a good choice.
 Just be sure to use matte paint, so there’s no risk of reflections or glare.

 No windows, if possible

-This point won’t matter if your house has already been built, and you can’t precisely add or remove walls.
-But if you’re planning to build a media room from scratch, try to avoid putting any windows in the space.
+This point won’t matter if your house has already been built and you can’t precisely add or remove walls.
+But if you plan to build a media room from scratch, avoid putting any windows in the space.

 best paint color for media room - no windows